Glossary

 Learning outcomes

-The results of a learning process.
+Learning outcomes are the results of a learning process.
 These can be expressed in many ways (not only through certificates) and they can be measured in many ways (not only exams).
 Recorded learning outcomes are just snapshots of a given moment in time in any learning process.

 Life-Long Learning